STMicroelectronics/FP-SNS-MOTENV1/Projects/NUCLEO-U575ZI-Q/Applications/IKS4A1/MOTENV1/README.md

    Calibration for MotionFX Library (For avoiding accidental erasure of the calibration data).
    The calibration value could be stored on FLASH memory or in RAM for avoiding to do the calibration at each board reset

+### <b>Required STM32CubeMX settings</b>

+Before code generation in Project Manager:

+ - for toolchain/IDE EWARM set Min Version to 8.50 (default is 9.20).
+ - for toolchain/IDE MKD-ARM set Min Version to 5.32 (default is 5.39).

+Without this setting the code will be building but the flashing on board will fail.

+### <b>Required IDE settings</b>

+For Keil IDE:

+ - set the "Micro LIB" option from within the "Project/Option for Target" menu (Target tab).
+ - set the "Misc Controls" option with the "-Wno-format" string, from within the "Project/Option for Target" menu (C/C++ (AC6) tab).

 ### <b>Keywords</b>

 BLE, BLE_Manager, BlueNRG-2, SPI, UART, MEMS